greggpatton/writing_tools_document/index.md

 <br><br>

 - Claude Desktop showing parts of the chat I'm using.
-When I'm finished with Claude updates I tell it to update the file.
-I start a new chat thread for each scene.
-Trying to do more than one scene or down to one beat at a time produced more continuity errors.
-So, smaller files but not too small is what I take from this.
+When I'm finished with Claude Desktop interaction/beat editing, I tell it to update the file, which of course is DesktopCommander.

+- I start a new chat thread for each scene.

+- Trying to do more than one scene or working on one beat at a time produced more continuity errors.
+Use smaller files but not too small, is what I take from this.

 <br>